What are SEO and PPC / Adwords and Which Approach is Right for Your Business?

 Organic search results are the unpaid positions in the search rankings that are based exclusively on the search engines evaluation of how likely the pages’ content is to be relevant and useful to a particular user’s search terms.

 However, just because SEO’s focus is on organic rankings that doesn’t mean SEO is free.
 Effective SEO strategy requires diligent skillful analysis of metrics to gain insights and excellent consistent content creation as well as a multitude of additional skills.
 You either devote a considerable amount of your own time to learning the fundamentals of effective SEO practice, hire an employee to work on your SEO, or you should hire an agency like Digital Squad with significant SEO expertise.
 Either way, it’s a necessary investment for your business’s future success.
-If you’re unsure check out a previous article on why outsourcing to an agency is likely the best choice for your company here.

 As 92% of all online searches are undertaken utilizing Google search it is the primary focus for SEO strategy.
 But SEO doesn’t just improve your search rankings on Google, but across search engines (including Yahoo and Bing).

 As people increasingly turn to search engines for all manner of tasks from choosing a restaurant to buying a car.
 It has become a necessity that your long-term marketing strategy contains effective SEO, regardless of the specifics of your business.

 SEO doesn’t only create value through direct conversions in the short term.
 Ranking highly for search terms relevant to your products or services increases brand trust and awareness over time.
 This is likely lead to a higher market share further down the road.